By Hasan Yasar

 Consequently, reducing the time from concept to capability is becoming increasingly critical.
 Cyber threats are emerging more and more quickly, and defenders of systems must work faster and faster to keep up and respond.
 The recent Equifax breach is an example of what can happen when defenders don't act at the pace of their adversaries.
 A patch was available several months before it was applied; had the patch been applied earlier, the damage caused by the breach could have been greatly reduced.

 Current acquisition practice, however, makes this type of agility hard to achieve.
 In current practice, once a technical baseline has been approved, any change to a system requirement necessitates a review by a change-control board that analyzes it, approves, disapproves, or requests more information.
 The board then forwards the change request to development (usually an industry contractor).
 From there, the changed product goes to testing, back to the board for another approval, and then into the test suite for further testing.
-If the product is an airframe, further airworthiness checks are required.
+If the product is an airframe, further airworthiness checks are be required.
 Clearly this pattern is rife with governance bottlenecks.